zenobi-us/zenobi-us/content/posts/2023-11-01-monorepos.md

 title: Monorepos
 ---

-When I first started web development, I worked on a project that was either built using Frontpage or Dreamweaver, no backend usually.
+When I first started web development, I worked on a project that was either built using `Frontpage` or `Dreamweaver`, no backend usually.

 There were lots of these kinds of projects around at the time, it was the norm.

 We were roughly regarded in the same way as the people who made the posters for the local church fete.

 > Not.
 Real.
 Programmers.